Person of color: Political significance

-According to Stephen Satris of Clemson University, in the United States there are two main racial divides.
+According to Stephen Satris of Clemson University, there are two main racial divides in the United States.
 The first is the "black–white" delineation; the second racial delineation is the one "between whites and everyone else", with whites being "narrowly construed" and everyone else being called "people of color".
 Because the term "people of color" includes vastly different people with only the common distinction of not being white, it draws attention to the perceived fundamental role of racialization in the United States.
 Joseph Tuman of San Francisco State University argues that the term "people of color" is attractive because it unites disparate racial and ethnic groups into a larger collective in solidarity with one another.

-Use of the term "person of color", especially in the United States, is often associated with the social justice movement.
+Use of the term "person of color", especially in the United States, is often associated with the social-justice movement.
 Style guides from the American Heritage Guide to Contemporary Usage and Style, the Stanford Graduate School of Business, and Mount Holyoke College all recommend the term "person of color" over other alternatives.
 Unlike "colored", which historically referred primarily to black people and is often considered offensive, "person of color" and its variants refer inclusively to all non-European peoples—often with the notion that there is political solidarity among them—and, according to one style guide, "are virtually always considered terms of pride and respect".